Tuesday, February 25, 2025

 “Ocala is full of horses and has beautiful surroundings, which made the decision even easier.”

-“I mostly had young horses that I had to develop for the higher levels.”
+“I mostly had young horses that I had to train for higher levels.”

 “Once I started competing in international classes, it became harder to place consistently.”